icune/betsson/README.md

 #### Content

-- Together with this readme file, you will find ` **src** ` folder which contains helpful content for your application:
+- Together with this readme file, you will find ` **content** ` folder which contains helpful content for your application:
   - Movies mock data.
   - Movies cover images.
   - Basic movies model.
 - Feel free to modify movies content.
 - Feel free to modify movies model file.

+#### How to start?

+We encourage you to start the project however it suits you best.

+Optionally you can use the Angular QuickStart Source that we included (`quickstart` folder).

 #### Deliverable